 US STOCKS-Tech stocks propel S&P 500, Nasdaq to fresh highs

-June 29 (Reuters) - The S&P 500 hit a record high for the fourth straight session on Tuesday, helped by shares of heavyweight technology firms and Morgan Stanley, while an upbeat consumer confidence report set a positive tone for key jobs data at the end of the week.
+June 29 (Reuters) - U.S. stocks continued their momentum on Tuesday, with all three major indexes up in early afternoon.
+The S&P 500 and Nasdaq both hit record highs, lifted by shares of heavyweight technology firms and by Morgan Stanley MS.N, while an upbeat consumer confidence report set a positive tone for key jobs data at the end of the week.

 U.S. consumer confidence increased in June to its highest level since the COVID-19 pandemic started more than a year ago, bolstering expectations for strong economic growth in the second quarter.

-Market participants are closely watching the nonfarm payroll report on Friday, that could pave way for the U.S. Federal Reserve's policy stance which hinges on an equitable recovery of the labor market.
+Market participants are closely watching the nonfarm payroll report due on Friday, which could sway the U.S. Federal Reserve's policy stance which hinges on an equitable recovery of the labor market.

 "The economy is booming, the stock market is climbing so it makes perfect sense to me that consumer confidence numbers are through the roof," said Mike Zigmont, head of trading and research at Harvest Volatility Management in New York.